ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ### PPX Rewriters

-At its core, a PPX rewriter is just a transformation that takes a Parsetree, and returns a possibly modified Parsetree, but there are subtleties.
-First, PPXs work on the parsetree, which is the result of parsing done by OCaml, so the source file needs to be of valid OCaml syntax.
+At its core, a PPX rewriter is just a transformation that takes a Parsetree and returns a possibly modified Parsetree, but there are subtleties.
+First, PPXs work on the Parsetree, which is the result of OCaml's parsing, so the source file needs to have valid OCaml syntax.
 Thus, we cannot introduce custom syntax such as the `#if` from the C preprocessor.
-Instead, we will use two special syntaxes that were introduced in OCaml 4.02: Extension nodes, and attributes.
+Instead, we will use two special syntaxes that were introduced in OCaml 4.02: Extension nodes and attributes.

-Secondly, most of the code transformation that PPXs do do not need to be given the full AST, they can work locally in subparts of it.
+Secondly, most of the PPX's code transformation do not need to be given the full AST; they can work locally in subparts of it.
 There are two kinds of such local restrictions to the general PPX rewriters that cover most of the
 usecases: extenders and derivers.
 They respectively correspond to the two new syntaxes of OCaml 4.02.